vverbani/react-native/README.md

 =================================================================================================
-			Val's Documentation to getting Started with reactNative and Firebase Reason?
+			Val's Documentation to getting Started with reactNative and Firebase.
+			Reason?
 To learn something new.
-			This will be a guide to a 2 week process on developing a simple web-app Each commit will house a new skill learned
+			This will be a guide to a 2 week process on developing a simple web-app.
-			Enjoy!
+			Each commit will house a new skill learned.
 			-
 			Valmir Verbani
 = ===============================================================================================